-8 a.m.
-Service with Eucharist ( more traditional Rite I) is held in the Chapel.
-This is a smaller service that has music only on the first Sunday of the month.
+The 8 a.m.
+Service with Eucharist ( more traditional Rite I language is used; think "thee" and "thy") is held in the Chapel.
+This is a smaller service that does not have accompanied music.

 10 a.m.
-Main Service with Eucharist (contemporary Rite II) is held in the main church.
-There is music at this service led by various groups including the Chancel (adult) Choir, Choristers (grades 4-8) and Cherub (prek-3rd grade) Choir, St. Paul's Brass, St. Paul's Bells and outside musicians.
-A nursery and children's church are also offered.
-A coffee hour with beverages and treats is served in the parish hall following the 10am service.
+Main Service with Eucharist (contemporary Rite II language) is held in the main church.
+There is music at this service led by various groups including the Chancel (adult) Choir, Joyful Noise Youth Choir, St. Paul's Brass, St. Paul's Bells and outside musicians.
+A staffed nursery for infants and toddlers is available (although babies are always welcome in church!) and a KidsWord program for preschool -3rd grade is offered during the first part of the service.
+A coffee hour with provided beverages and treats is served in the parish hall following the 10am service.

 What to expect when you walk through the doors....

 It can be a little intimidating walking into a church for the first time.
-Maybe you are new in town, or maybe it’s just been a long time since you’ve been to church, or maybe you have never been to an Episcopal church at all.
+Maybe you are new in town, or maybe it’s just been a long time since you’ve been to church, or maybe you have never been to a church at all.

 You will feel welcomed:

 We extend a warm and unconditional invitation to you to worship with us.
 The sign says “The Episcopal Church Welcomes You,” and we mean it; whether you are just visiting in town, or searching for a community that will embrace you as you are.

 You will not be embarrassed:

 When you visit St. Paul’s, you will be welcomed with a smile and simple greeting.
 You will not be singled out in any way, nor asked to stand before the congregation and introduce yourself.
 You will worship God with us.
 Should you wish to know more about St. Paul’s or the Episcopal Church, the clergy, greeters, and members will gladly answer your questions.